-Old Deerfield Productions (now Eggtooth) is a non-profit theater company with the mission of creating, presenting, and producing high quality theater arts that engage, challenge, and entertain audiences.
-ODP has a ten-year history of commissioning new work that addresses social challenges and tells the stories of neglected women in history.
-Their success with The Captivation of Eunice Williams that premiered in 2004 and toured Europe and Canada and was performed in co-operation with Glimmerglass Opera and at the Smithsonian Institution was repeated with a Mass Humanities funded commission, TRUTH, an opera about the life of Sojourner Truth.
+Eggtooth productions is a non-profit theater company with the mission of creating, presenting, and producing high quality theater arts that engage, challenge, and entertain audiences.
+WE have a ten-year history of commissioning new work that addresses social challenges and tells the stories of neglected women in history.
+The success with The Captivation of Eunice Williams that premiered in 2004 and toured Europe and Canada and was performed in co-operation with Glimmerglass Opera and at the Smithsonian Institution was repeated with a Mass Humanities funded commission, TRUTH, an opera about the life of Sojourner Truth.
 Truth was seen by more than 2400 audience members, selections broadcast on WGBY, performed at the New York International Fringe Festival, and accompanying education programs were enjoyed by youth throughout Western Mass.

-Artistic Director of Eggtooth Productions, formerly Old Deerfield Productions, is also the Commissioner, Director, and Producer of Frankenstein.
-Linda has been working professionally in the theater for over thirty years as an actor, director, teacher, producer, and artistic director.
+Artistic Director of Eggtooth Productions, formerly Old Deerfield Productions, is also the Commissioner, Director, and Producer of Frankenstein, MY BRONX, The PASS, Truth, captivation of eunice williams and more.
+Linda has been working professionally in the theater for over forty years as an actor, director, teacher, producer, and artistic director.
 She has an MFA from the University of Massachusetts and a BA in Theater and French from Middlebury College.
 She also attended the National Shakespeare Company Conservatory.

 "We want to create place, to enhance place, to call attention to the beauty of Greenfield and the excitement of Greenfield, with what happened in the past and can happen in the future, to build a resonance of place through creative acts," — The Recorder